hbostanchi/surfs_up/README.md

 # surfs_up

+## Project Overview
+In this module, we spent time with new tools such as SQLite, SQLAlchemy, and Flask to build on our knowledge of SQL database structures and querying methods.
+We, also, wrote and executed Python code in a Jupyter notebook and created graphs using Python.

+## Resources
+Data Source: climate_analysis.ipynb, hawaii.sqlite
+Software: SQLite, Flask, Python, Jupyter notebook
+Dependencies: SQLAlchemy, NumPy, Pandas, Matplotlib, Datetime
+## Objectives
+Explain the structures, interactions, and types of data of a provided dataset.
+Differentiate between SQLite and PostgreSQL databases.
+Use SQLAlchemy to connect to and query a SQLite database.
+Use statistics like minimum, maximum, and average to analyze data.
+Design a Flask application using data.

 ## Challenge Overview
 in this project we are we gather data on beautiful Oahu weather on July and December to open a surf and shake shop.
 The goals for this challenge are to:
 - Determine key statistical data about the month of July.